 - Upright meaning: A wheel reminds you that your fortune, destiny, and even happiness will change daily or monthly.
 The wheel is always turning.
 If you’re on top of your wheel, enjoy it while it lasts.

-- Reversed meaning: You might be at the bottom of the wheel, indicating that you’ve hit rock bottom, but don’t fret as the wheel will turn again.
+- Reversed meaning: You might be at the bottom of the wheel, indicating that you’ve hit rock bottom, but don’t fret, as the wheel will turn again.
 Revisit your strategies surrounding finances to help the wheel turn upward.

-The justice card displays the Daughter of the Truth, showing the balance between good and evil, right and wrong, male and female.
+The justice card displays the Daughter of the Truth, showing the balance between good and evil, right and wrong, and male and female.

 - Upright meaning: You need to be careful of your judgments, always weighing the competing needs against the greater good or universal acceptance.

 - Reversed meaning: A decision or judgment on your part may have brought chaos.
 Take a moment to stand back and watch the tiding change before making another move.